Hrant Dink Memorial Workshop 2015: “Genocide of the Ottoman Armenians in Art, Theater, Cinema, and Literature”

 • the significance of the recent scholarship on memory and post-memory in analyzing aesthetic responses to the genocide of the Armenians,

 • epistemological and/or ethical gains and pitfalls of analyzing the genocides of the century through comparative frameworks.

 Please send a paper abstract (max.
-300 words), together with your name, affiliation, address, email and phone number to firstname.lastname@example.org.
+300 words), together with a short bio (max.
+150 words), as well as your affiliation information, address, email and phone numbers to the following address: email@example.com

 There are limited funds for accommodation available for those participants who do not have other sources of funding to attend the workshop.
 When submitting your abstract, please indicate your need for an accommodation grant.